What is layered security and why does it matter

 A password may not need to be stolen if a session token can be captured, a device code can be abused, or a user can be persuaded to approve a malicious application.

-That is one reason least privilege, careful app approval, strong multi factor authentication, passkeys where appropriate, and regular review of connected apps now matter so much within a layered model.
+That is one reason least privilege, careful application approval, strong multi factor authentication, passkeys where appropriate, and regular review of connected applications all belong within a layered model.

 This is one reason identity, permissions, password reuse, password managers, passkeys, and account recovery methods belong inside a layered security guide.
 They are not isolated account topics.
 They affect the wider system.